SinkAnkit/Amazon-E-commerce-Platform-Review-Analysis-using-map-reduce/README.md

     - Rating Analysis: Aggregating ratings to assess product performance.

-    - Keyword Extraction: Identifing and analyzing keywords from reviews to uncover common themes.
+    - Keyword Extraction: Identifying and analyzing keywords from reviews to uncover common themes.

     - Predictive Analysis: Using historical data to forecast future trends and sentiments.